ombori/grid-docs/console/releasenotes/README.md

 - Users can only view spaces assigned to them under the Spaces tab in the side menu

 ### Devices
-- Users can see devices located in the spaces they have access to in the Devices tab
+- In the devices tab, only show devices which are associated with the spaces which the user can access
 - Users can only view devices in accessible spaces within the Installation > Devices tab

 ### Installation